rossmacarthur/upon/SYNTAX.md

 </ul>
 ```

-### With blocks
+### With

-With blocks can be used to create a variable from an
+“With” blocks can be used to create a variable from an
 [**expression**](#expressions).
 The variable is only valid within the block
 and it shadows any outer variables with the same name.